stencila/examples/word/word.md

 ---
 title: Writing reproducible articles with Word and Stencila
 description: |
     Word (docx) files are often seen as the last-stage in a one way review process.
-They are easy for reviewers to use and make changes to, but it is is manual process for reviewers to integrate their comments back to the source file.
+They are easy for reviewers to use and make changes to, but it is a manual process for reviewers to integrate their comments back to the source file.
 This article is an example of a Word file that has been generated using Stencila's Encoda.
 It contains code and their outputs, embedded as reproducible PNGs.
 It can be converted back to a source format to reveal and change the code.
 authors:
   - type: Person
     first-name: Ben